oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 People can access the same RWA on any device -- from a small phone to a tablet, from a laptop to a giant desktop -- unlike native mobile apps, which are limited to specific supported mobile devices.
-Additionally, the web provides a high level of backward compatibility, meaning RWAs can be available in some form even on old devices.
+Additionally, the web provides a high level of backward compatibility[^compatibility], meaning RWAs can be available in some form even on old devices.
 On the other hand, one platform update can totally block a device from accessing a native mobile app.

+[^compatibility]: A technology has *backward compatibility* when it can operate with or take input from an older system.

 {{ embed.img(
   src='blog/2023/paperchain.jpg',